 - How can I maintain my back exercise routine when it's too hot to work out outside?

-How Summer Weather Impacts Your Back Health
+How Summer Weather Messes With Your Back

-The Dehydration Connection
+The Dehydration Problem

 - Increased forward head posture as you lean toward air conditioning vents